EasyAbp/GiftCardManagement/doc/Handling-Consumption-Event.md

 ### Allow Anonymous Consuming
 1. Set property `AnonymousConsumptionAllowed` of the entity GiftCardTemplate to `true`.
-2. Do not use the default consumption page (since it requires the permission and do not support customizing the ExtraProperties)
+2. Do not use the default consumption page (since it requires the permission and do not support customizing the ExtraProperties).

 ### Customization
 You can almost override everything.
-See the ABP document: [Customizing the Existing Modules](https://docs.abp.io/en/abp/latest/Customizing-Application-Modules-Guide)
+See the ABP document: [Customizing the Existing Modules](https://docs.abp.io/en/abp/latest/Customizing-Application-Modules-Guide).